CondeNastDigital/cnBolt-Extensions-ImageService/README.md

 The extension makes a copy of the save button, in order to make sure that, that images will be saved as a first thing on saving.
-If the event needs to be cancelled, e.g. by problem on saving, the saving of the article must be abandond as well.
+If the event needs to be cancelled, e.g. by problem on saving, the saving of the article must be abandoned as well.
 No better way found to deal with the events.

+If the field is needed as a single file upload, one should set the maxFiles property on 1.
+The forntend does not allow the creation on new Images of different service types.
+That is why the images of different services can only be managed in separate fields.